builtbywill-sp/silent-prototype/README.md

 Silent Prototype is more than software — it's the first OS for offline intelligence.

+---

+### 🧪 Live Demo
+> Deployed soon on [your GitHub Pages or Vercel link]

+BuiltByWill – built with code, styled with intent.

 Powered by [BuiltByWill.dev](https://builtbywill.dev)
 Phase–Coded | Method–Signed | Terminal–Forged